Final round-up of Hastings residency

 Firstly, though, I'd like to draw your attention to the image in the top of this page, which shows the two booklets to have emerged from this residency.
 I wrote introductions for both, but the contents come from participants.
 Filled to Bursting with Disco is a booklet of participant work from creative writing workshops held at Hastings Library and the surrounding area.
 My Hair is Just My Hair emerged from creative storytelling workshops I held at Eastbourne Library for teenagers who had struggled with their mental health.

 Filled to Bursting with Disco is available to pick up for free from Hastings Library, and My Hair is Just My Hair is now included in Wellbeing Bags available for loan to teenagers across East Sussex.

-I've been buoyed by the enthusiasm of participants.
-Not just their willingness to turn up (because sometimes there has been initial reluctance or uncertainty), but the way that once they get started, they get going.
+I've been buoyed by the enthusiasm of participants in my workshops.
+Not just their willingness to turn up, but the way that once they get started, they get going.
 I can't count the times I've heard things like "I've come up with this just now" – a confident response from someone who was initially unsure.
 In fact, there have been lots of very confident creative responses, and people talking assuredly about their writing.

 In recent group work, when I returned to work with participants I'd met previously, I witnessed participants connecting to the stories others had created, and sharing supportive comments without being prompted.
 Participants were there for the sake other people's writing, not just their own, whether they knew that or not, and that was lovely to witness.